eraofchaos/eraofchaos.github.io/artifacts/Charm of Mana.md

 ---
 title: "Artifacts - Wizard's Well - Charm of Mana"
 permalink: /artifacts/Charm of Mana/
-excerpt: "Wizard's Well - Charm of Mana.
+excerpt: "Era of Chaos  Wizard's Well - Charm of Mana.
 A charm that enhances magic.
 One of the components of the Wizard's Well."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Charm of Mana.md"